 Our changing food supply is changing our bodies

 Changes in our dietary habits have affected us in other ways, too.
-Our ancestors, both paleolithic and more recent, tended to consume a much greater variety of animal products (hint: animals are made of the same building blocks our bodies are made of!) and thus ingested more minerals, collagen and fats than today’s boneless-skinless-chicken-breast-eating populations.
-They drank mineral-rich water from natural sources and ate vegetable matter growing in mineral-rich soil, and got plenty of healthy saturated fat.
+Our ancestors, both paleolithic and more recent, tended to consume a much greater variety of animal products (hint: animals are made of the same building blocks our bodies are made of!) and thus ingested eg more minerals and collagen than today’s boneless-skinless-chicken-breast-eating populations.
+They drank mineral-rich water from natural sources and ate vegetable matter growing in mineral-rich soil.
 Todays’ agricultural practices have unfortunately lead to severely depleted soil, so that we despite a higher yield are receiving fewer nutrients (minerals, vitamins etc) from our food (3).
 Most of our meat is from animals that are not only kept in inhumane conditions that induce stress in animals, but also fed an unnatural diet.
 You know what cows like to eat, right?
 Grass.
 But CAFO (concentrated animal feeding operation, aka animal factory, aka anything but meat guaranteed to be organic, grass-fed and grass finished) cows are fed a diet of (genetically modified) corn, soy and sometimes candy (yes, you read that right!)
 (4), (5) and fed and injected with hormones and antibiotics.
-This has a profound effect on the healthfulness of the resulting product, rendering one of the most healthful foods, ruminant meat, organ meats and milk from these poor animals unhealthy.
+This has a profound effect on the healthfulness of the resulting product, rendering once healthful foods, ruminant meat, organ meats and milk from these poor animals unhealthy.

 The nutrients we are missing out on, and the things we really, really should avoid